KevinNaMo/LevanteDPAnemia/README.md

 ## Data

-The data used in this project is confidential and cannot be shared publicly.
-However, the code can be adapted to work with other datasets.
+This project is adapted to work with the Registro Levante de Diálisis Peritoneal database.
+The .xls or .xlsx files downloaded from

 ## Dependencies